Groops social app

 FINAL THOUGHTS

-When it comes to things I feel could be further iterated on, I am interested in the logistics of creating friend groops that may not appear instantaneously, but take hours or days to create.
+I am interested in the logistics of creating friend Groops that may not appear instantaneously, but take hours or days to create.

-While it was out of scope for this 4 week design sprint, I wanted to give mention to this future possibility!
+While it was out of scope for this 4 week design sprint, I’d be interested in iterating on this concept in the future.